 If Gaming is your main concern on your Android device, then you’ve landed in the right place.
 You can trigger the higher performance for gaming by enabling the Force 4X MSAA option in the Developers option.

 This option will force your device to use 4x multi-sample anti-aliasing in OpenGL ES 2.0 games and other apps.
 Obviously crushing your device resources would drain your battery, so enable this option on demand.
 But this will definitely show a considerable improvement in the graphics performance of your device.

 You can see an option in the developers option with the name Don’t Keep activities.
 This option will close the apps as soon as the user closes the app, it is achieved by pushing the apps to closing state rather than running in the background.
 So you’re thinking that this option will boost up your device speed as there are no background processes.

 You’re completely wrong, this might force close the background apps.
-But this has adverse effect than expected, the apps need to build cache every time which will degrade the performance rather than improving it.
+But this has an adverse effect than expected, the apps need to build cache every time which will degrade the performance rather than improving it.
 So use this when you stick to one app for a long time like when watching a movie.

 However, use the Background process limit option which will let you choose how many apps can run in the background.

 You can view CPU usage data by enabling this option in the Developer options.
 The CPU information will appear on top of whatever app you’re using.
 We agree that the screen looks messy with this option enabled, but you can directly view what apps are using more CPU power which will be helpful when you’re testing a custom rom or kernel on your device.

 This option enables the visual screen touches that will show the pointer location.
 Enabling this would help while you’re recording the screen where the touches are visible because of this.